 North Sunflower Medical Center policy has defined personal privacy to include accommodations, medical treatments, written and telephone communications, personal care, visits, and meeting of family and resident groups.
 Providing private rooms for each patient is not part of the facility policies and is not required by Federal or State law (except as defined by patient’s specific medical condition).
 No patient will be required to perform services for the facility that are not included for therapeutic purpose and included on the individual patient’s plan of care.

-Each patient may associated and communicate privately with persons of his/her choice, and send and receive mail unopened unless medically contraindicated (as documented by a physician in the medical record).
+Each patient may associate and communicate privately with persons of his/her choice, and send and receive mail unopened unless medically contraindicated (as documented by a physician in the medical record).
 Any patient may request assistance with sending and receiving mail, including opening and reading said mail.
 (This request must also be documented in the patient’s medical record).

 North Sunflower Medical Center will provide immediate access, when present in the facility, to the immediate family or to other relatives of the resident who the resident wishes to see.
 Reasonable restrictions apply and the resident may deny or withdraw consent with anyone to visit, at any time desired.